conyum/Server-Manager/README.md

 Please adhere to existing code style and ensure your changes do not introduce regressions.

 ---
+---
+## Note
+* This manager is only tested against a few Debian servers.
+It should work with most servers, but will need to be adjusted for those dists that's not as awesome as debian.

-As github doesnt seem to have the license i usally work with ill state it here - **WTFPL**
+* As github doesnt seem to have the license i usally work with ill state it here - **WTFPL**

 ## License